XKirby/en/inventory.md

 > > ![](assets/images/icons/coin-small.png){: .inline-icon } • Costs 30 Coins
 > >
 > > - Doesn't provide bonuses to stats or checks.
-> > - If the Gear was generated through a Tool Technique in character creation, players can begin play with it without spending Coins, and don't design another Technique for the Gear; unfamiliar users only have access to a basic version of that Technique, using the below rules at the GM's discretion.
+> > - If the Gear was generated through an Innate Tool Technique in character creation, players can begin play with it without spending Coins, and don't design a Gear Technique for the Gear; unfamiliar users only have access to a basic version of the Innate Technique, which functions like a Gear Technique.
 > > - Otherwise, this Gear provides the user with a new Technique.
 > > This Technique must cost *0 FP*{: .spirit-color }, and can include one Trait as a Tech Default, based on the Gear's primary use (e.g. Tool for weapons, or Aerial for boots).
 > > Regardless of the user's level, only 1 Trait can be used to reduce the Technique's *FP cost*{: .spirit-color }.
-> > - Personal Traits can be added for a cost of 10 Coins each, but checks using those Traits (e.g. Fly) can only score up to a Nice result, and their numerical values (e.g. Resist, *HP*{: .heart-color } healed with Immune, Contact damage) are limited to 1.
+> > - Personal Traits can be added for a cost of 10 Coins each, but checks using those Traits (e.g. Fly) can only score up to a Nice result, the Trait can't cost *FP*{: .spirit-color }, and their numerical values (e.g. Resist, *HP*{: .heart-color } healed with Immune, Contact damage) are limited to 1.

 {: .item-callout .item-left }
 > ![](assets/images/gear/supergear.png)